Bangladeshi art: Architecture

-The remains of the ancient archaeological sites bear ample testimony to the fact that the art of architecture was practiced in Bangladesh from very early period of her history.
+The remains of the ancient archaeological sites bear ample testimony to the fact that the art of architecture was practiced in Bangladesh from the very early period of her history.
 The Somapura Mahavihara, a creation of the Pala ruler Dharmapala, at Paharpur, Bangladesh, is the largest Buddhist Vihara in the Indian subcontinent, and has been described as a "pleasure to the eyes of the world."

-The Kantajew Temple in Dinajpur, built in navaratna style contains one of the finest examples of terracotta ornamentation of the late period of the art.
+The Kantajew Temple in Dinajpur, built in navaratna style, contains one of the finest examples of terracotta ornamentation of the late period of the art.

 The Sixty Dome Mosque in Bagerhat has been described as "the most impressive Muslim monument in the whole of the Indian subcontinent."
 The Lalbagh Fort is considered one of the greatest examples of Mughal architecture.

 The influence of European architecture is also noticeable in several colonial monuments and churches in the country.
 The most significant one is Ahsan Manzil, the former residence of the Nawabs of Dhaka, later turned into a museum.

-In modern context, Bangladeshi architecture has become more diversified comprising reflections of contemporary architectural attributes, aesthetic artistic and technologically advanced forms.
-Since the inception of Bangladesh, economical advancement has boosted the architecture from its traditional forms to contemporary context.
+In a modern context, Bangladeshi architecture has become more diversified, comprising reflections of contemporary architectural attributes, aesthetic artistry, and technologically advanced forms.
+Since the inception of Bangladesh, economic advancement has boosted the architecture from its traditional forms to contemporary context.
 With the growing urbanization and modernization, the architectural form is becoming modern, covering a wide range of its heritage and tradition.